guneeshvats/Psychopy-Experiment-Interface/README.md

 ## Optional Modifications
 - If you want to run the experiment in full screen - there is a window object 'win' setup, modify the `fullscr=False` to `fullscr=True`.
+- If you want to change the Content - I have clearly labelled each section of the code and the stage it belongs to in the experiment - you can modify the content being displatyed on the page from there.

+Best of Luck for the Experiment!